 Conclusion

-This study denotes that the glory of the archipelago’s commercial shipping is not extinct amid the prosperity of the sea cannot be fully reclaimed after the arrival of Europeans to Indonesia in the 14th century.
+This study denotes that the glory of the archipelago's commercial shipping is not extinct amid the prosperity of the sea cannot be fully reclaimed after the arrival of Europeans to Indonesia in the 14th century.
 The Bugis ethnic community was able to adapt to the glory of the sea by transforming the marine sector from a commercial trading network to a tourism cruise.
-The Bugis ethnic community is good at making Pinisi boats and can also commercialize the results of artistically carved ships as a source of economic livelihood for fishers through the development of tourism.
+The Bugis ethnic community is good at making Pinisi boats and can also commercialise the results of artistically carved ships as a source of economic livelihood for fishers through the development of tourism.
 Moreover, the shift from the triumph of commercial shipping to tourism empowerment has become an adaptation factor for local communities to continue the marine tradition as their primary source of livelihood.

 This research provides a new perspective that the Bugis community strategy comprises shifting from commercial sailing to cruise ships for tourism purposes.
 It is seen as generating more profit.
 The central government's policy in promoting tourism in Eastern Indonesia, such as in Raja Ampat, Labuan Bajo, and others, has provided opportunities for the demand for tourist cruise ships for foreign tourists.
-This circumstance is considered a lucrative opportunity and market for ship-owners in Bulukumba.
+This circumstance is considered a lucrative opportunity and market for shipowners in Bulukumba.

 This research provides a point of reference for reformulating the strategic direction of developing the sea area to be a tourism sector to increase the local economy.
 Being the primary role-playing to make a regulation, the government must regard the planning strategies that formulate the shifting role-play of the local people—from the arduous voyage to empowering tourism.
-Nevertheless, the author realizes that this study still has limitations in its analysis and mapping of problem issues on-site place of this research.
+Nevertheless, the author realises that this study still has limitations in its analysis and mapping of problem issues on-site place of this research.
 For this reason, the author recommends that further research can use a more comprehensive approach.
-Of course, there cannot be implemented in other’s areas due to it is necessary to consider how places may differ due to their best formula of planning policy strategies for increasing the local economy based on empowering tourism sectors.
+Of course, there cannot be implemented in other's areas due to it is necessary to consider how places may differ due to their best formula of planning policy strategies for increasing the local economy based on empowering tourism sectors.